seung-lab/cloud-volume/README.md

 skel = vol.skeleton.get(label)
 ```

-CloudVolume is a serverless Python client for random access reading and writing [Neuroglancer](https://github.com/google/neuroglancer/) volumes in "[Precomputed](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed)" format, a set of representations for arbitrarily large volumetric images, meshes, and skeletons.
+CloudVolume is a serverless Python client for random access reading and writing of [Neuroglancer](https://github.com/google/neuroglancer/) volumes in "[Precomputed](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed)" format, a set of representations for arbitrarily large volumetric images, meshes, and skeletons.
 CloudVolume is typically paired with [Igneous](https://github.com/seung-lab/igneous), a Kubernetes based system for generating image hierarchies, meshes, skeletons, and other dependency free jobs that can be applied to petavoxel scale images.

 Precomputed volumes are typically stored on [AWS S3](https://aws.amazon.com/s3/) or on [Google Storage](https://cloud.google.com/storage/).
 CloudVolume can read and write to these object storage providers given a service account token with appropriate permissions.
 However, these volumes can be stored on any service, including an ordinary webserver or local filesystem, that supports key-value access.